gigabytedevelopers/CometOTP-Rebrand/README.md

 It implements HMAC-Based One-Time Passwords (HOTP) and Time-based One-time Passwords (TOTP) like specified in RFC 6238.
-Simply scan the QR code and login with the generated 6-digit code.
+Simply scan the QR code and login with the generated digit code(s).

 ## Features: